First, it is important to know that fibromyalgia is characterized by wide-spread muscle pain and specific tender areas of the body.

 But with fibromyalgia, we have a combination of tender areas, trigger point areas and symptoms in multiple systems.
 So even a "soft trauma" can activate the nervous system in fibro, unlike other conditions.

 Fibromyalgia does not often stand alone.
 Many of us live with its primary co-conditions, CFS/ME (Myalgic Encephalomyelitis) and MCS (Multiple Chemical Sensitivity) More information can be found throughout our site on these co-conditions.

 Fibromyalgia and these co-conditions can make keeping up with daily life challenging, but those suffering from the pain and symptoms of fibromyalgia would give anything to make it go away.

 Read more here on Diagnosis For Fibromyalgia

 Within our website here, we address the many systems and areas of the body affected, from the muscles and joints to the gastrointestinal tract and brain.

-The immune and nervous system to the endocrine system as well.
-It can impact any of your body’s more vulnerable areas such as tender areas around the neck and lower back, trigger points in the upper back, to the muscles and bones and the various systems that we often talk about in our Symptoms List.
+Fibromyalgia impacts the immune and nervous system to the endocrine system as well.
+It can impact any of your body’s more vulnerable areas such as tender areas around the neck and lower back, trigger points in the upper back, to the muscles and bones and the various systems including the endocrine, nervous and immune system.